lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.22 Pirate Ship Cleared ~ No.22 Arriving in Shiden Territory    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-This event takes place when you enter the hospital(?) on the left side of the arena.
+This event takes place when you enter the nursing room on the left side of the arena.
 Here you will encounter the Dark Wings yet again.
 Taking advantage of Kongman's absence, they claim to be the champions of the arena.
 While there is no reward for this event, seeing them panic when Kongman arrives with Stahn and the others is quite amusing.